usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

 Look for the red circle <i class="fas fa-times-circle has-text-danger"></i> icon to figure out which steps failed and click the greater-than <i class="far fa-angle-right"></i> icon to see the step details and the triangle or caret <i class="fas fa-caret-right"></i> icon to open details within a step.
 You will often have to open the group just above the first error you find for the details.

 If the "Pre Test Project" step failed, the action was not able to setup its virtual machine.
-This could be an issue with Github Actions or our verification script.
+This could be an issue with GitHub Actions or our verification script.
 Reach out [Piazza]({{ site.data.info.links.forums.link }}) with a link to your run for help.

 If the error(s) appear in the "Test Project" step under the "Verification Setup Phase" heading, then your code could not be compiled.
 This could be related to compile issues that arise when using the `javac` compiler instead of the Eclipse compiler.
 Again, reach out privately on [Piazza]({{ site.data.info.links.forums.link }}) with a link directly to the issue in your run log for help.